ARM-software/astc-encoder/Docs/Testing.md

 # Required software

-Running the tests requires Python 3.7 to be installed on the host machine.
+Running the tests requires Python 3.7 to be installed on the host machine, and an `astcenc-avx2` release build to have been previously compiled.

+# Running unit tests

+To run the command line unit tests, which aim to get coverage of the command line options and core codec stability without testing the compression quality itself, run the command line:

+    python3 -m unittest discover -s Test -p astc_test*.py -v

-# Running the test suite
+# Running image tests

-To run the full test suite first build the 64-bit release configuration of `astcenc` for the host OS, and then run the following command from the root of directory of the repository:
+To run the image test suite run the following command from the root directory of the repository:

-    python3 ./Test/astc_run_image_tests.py
+    python3 ./Test/astc_test_image.py

-This will run though a series of image compression tests, comparing the image PSNR against a set of reference results from the last stable release.
+This will run though a series of image compression tests, comparing the image PSNR against a set of reference results from the last stable baseline.
 The test will fail if any reduction in PSNR above a set threshold is detected.
 Note that performance information is reported, but regressions will not flag a failure.